kmcquil/Ch3_Landis_Climate_Species_Interactions/METADATA.md

 ## Models
 All landscape scenarios are included in the ../Models folder.
-- ../Models/Diagnostics includes markdown files showing the model diagnostics for the flux tower and watershed models.
+- Diagnostics: Includes markdown files showing the model diagnostics for the flux tower and watershed models.

-- ../Models/Future includes all scenarios set up to run at watershed scale using future climate.
+- Future: Includes all scenarios set up to run at watershed scale using future climate.

-- ../Models/Flux_Tower_Diagnostics includes the flux tower model run for 50 years using climate randomly sampled from the historical record.
+- Flux_Tower_Diagnostics: Includes the flux tower model run for 50 years using climate randomly sampled from the historical record.
 This was used for the flux tower diagnostics.

-- ../Models/Flux_Tower_V1_ZR_19012023 includes the flux tower model run from 1995 - 2021 and is used for calibration against flux tower data.
+- Flux_Tower_V1_ZR_19012023: Includes the flux tower model run from 1995 - 2021 and is used for calibration against flux tower data.

-- ../Models/Flux_Tower_V1_ZR_19012023_OG includes the flux tower model run from 1995 - 2021 using the original version of NECN.
+- Flux_Tower_V1_ZR_19012023_OG: Includes the flux tower model run from 1995 - 2021 using the original version of NECN.

-- Landis_WS_Diagnostics includes the watershed model run for 50 y ears using climate randomly sampled from the historical record.
+- Landis_WS_Diagnostics: Includes the watershed model run for 50 y ears using climate randomly sampled from the historical record.
 This was used for the watershed diagnostics.

-- Landis_WS_V1_ZR_19012023 includes the watershed model run from 1995 - 2021 and is used for watershed calibration.
+- Landis_WS_V1_ZR_19012023: Includes the watershed model run from 1995 - 2021 and is used for watershed calibration.

-- Landis_WS_V1_ZR_19012023_OG includes the watershed model run from 1995 - 2021 using the original version of NECN.
+- Landis_WS_V1_ZR_19012023_OG: Includes the watershed model run from 1995 - 2021 using the original version of NECN.

 ## Scripts
 Create the figures for model diagnostics
-- ../Scripts/model_diagnostics.R
+- model_diagnostics.R

 A text file with commands to run each landscape scenario is supplied to the submission script.
-- ../Scripts/commands_mdoel_batch.txt
+- commands_mdoel_batch.txt
-- ../Scripts/model_batch.csh
+- model_batch.csh

 Analyzing the results of the multiscale calibration and future scenarios
-- ../Scripts/make_figures_tables.R
+- make_figures_tables.R
-- ../Scripts/analyze_future_scenarios.R
+- analyze_future_scenarios.R